safademirhan-lotec/server-side-todo/README.md

 - [Express Handlebars](https://www.npmjs.com/package/express-handlebars) - View engine for rendering HTML templates
 - [PostgreSQL](https://www.postgresql.org/) - Open-source relational database management system

-## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

 - Thanks to [OpenAI](https://www.openai.com/) for the assistance in creating this README.